Southwark Man Hurt When Car Turned Across His Path

 Oliver, who lives near Elephant and Castle, has now joined his legal team in urging all road users to never forget the importance of putting safety first.

 Expert Opinion“This is a terrible case which undoubtedly highlights just why road users need to think about the safety of themselves and others at all times.

 “While the driver involved in this case received points and a fine, the consequences for Oliver are much more long-term and life-changing.

 “We are determined to ensure Oliver gets access to the support he requires following his experiences, but it is also very important that this case acts as a reminder for road users to pay attention at all times."
-Peter Lorence - Associate Solicitor
+Peter Lorence - Senior Associate Solicitor

 Find out more about Irwin Mitchell's expertise in handling serious injury cases

 Oliver, who works in construction and carpentry, needed to have a nail fitted to his leg as part of treatment on his fracture and has since had further surgery.
 In addition, follow-up appointments highlighted a painful injury to his shoulder which may never heal, even with surgery.